groves/groves.github.io/content/posts/joy_of_text.md

 The first type contains programs that immediately send their results to standard output.
 Language manuals often start with [a simple program of this type][hello world].
-That simplicity makes the type perpetually usefel, as it allows quick creation of tools.
+That simplicity makes the type perpetually useful, as it allows quick creation of tools.
-Despite that ease, programs doing a single task like a compiler or server often don't need more user interface features than this.
+Despite that ease, single-task programs like a compiler or server often don't need more user interface features than this.
 They can even [precisely style their output][rich] without giving up the ease of creation.